 Cut butt slates are those that have been cut to a specific shape, like diamond, hexagonal or scalloped.
 Like cut shingles, cut slates are more expensive than those left rectangular, and it's not unusual to see them installed in a band or pattern across a roof.

-Speaking of cuts, Let's talk with Terry Smiley about what you can tell about a slate roof by looking at the way slates are cut.
-(See the video.)
+Speaking of cuts... lets talk with Terry Smiley about what you can tell about a slate roof by looking at the way slates are cut...